Updated on: October 1, 2024

 If you’re primarily using Mac devices, you can’t do better than Intego.
 The features included for Mac users are plentiful and impressive, including an advanced firewall and robust parental controls.
 All Intego plans come with a 30-day money-back guarantee.

-• Malware detection and real-time protection.
-Any antivirus should provide perfect or near-perfect protection from every type of malware (spyware, ransomware, viruses, trojans, and much more).
-It should be able to do this 24/7, running in the background and picking up threats before they’re a risk, without slowing down your devices.
-I’ve only included antiviruses with detection rates above 99%.
-Throughout my tests, Norton detected 100% of my malware samples.
+- I tested malware detection and real-time protection.
+Each product needed to provide perfect or near-perfect protection from all types of malware, including spyware, ransomware, viruses, and trojans.
+The antivirus should run in the background, picking up threats before they become a risk, without slowing down devices.
+I only included antiviruses with detection rates above 99%.
+Norton excelled here, detecting 100% of my malware samples.

-• Affordable plans.
-Every antivirus on this list offers incredible value, packing industry-leading malware protections and a host of other top-notch features into a single subscription.
-For example, Norton’s 360 Deluxe plan starts from just $49.99 / year* and includes everything from a VPN with unlimited data to 50 GB of cloud storage, parental controls, dark web monitoring, and much more.
+- I considered affordable plans.
+Every antivirus on this list offers great value, combining industry-leading malware protection with top-notch features in a single subscription.
+For example, Norton’s 360 Deluxe plan starts from an affordable $54.99 / year* and includes a VPN with unlimited data, 50 GB of cloud storage, parental controls, dark web monitoring, and more.

 Top Brands That Didn’t Make the Cut